ecamo19/rLPJGUESS/README.md

 #### Installing Rlpj

-It is highly recommended to install the "zoo" package before installing Rlpj, in order to facilitate the handling of the results.
-Moreover, Rlpj relies on two packages for parallelization:
+Rlpj depends on the "zoo" package, in order to facilitate the handling of the results.
+Moreover, Rlpj relies on two additional packages for parallelization:

 - snow (for SOCK cluster, if you use PC/laptop)
 - Rmpi (for MPI clusters)

-Installing Rmpi might be complicated.
-If you are thinking of using Rlpj on a laptop or workstation, you will be dealing with SOCK clusters and you do not need Rmpi.
+Rlpj depends on package "snow".
+Installing "Rmpi" might be complicated, and it is not strictly required: If you are thinking of using Rlpj on a laptop or workstation, you will be dealing with SOCK clusters and you do not need Rmpi.

 #### Recommended installation